justinboswell/dubstep/README.md

 * `void dubstep::SetBreakpointHandler(BreakpointHandler handler)`
 	* Handler signature: `void MyHandler(void* address)`
 	* Installs a callback that will notify you when a breakpoint is hit.
 Note that this will make use of `SetUnhandledExceptionFilter()` and will override your filter if you have one.
 Also, you may stomp the filter if you install it after your first breakpoint after installing the breakpoint handler.
 Vectored exception handlers do not work on x64, so those are not employed here.

-### TODO
-* Get this to work more cleanly while the debugger is attached

 ### Debug Registers Reference
 * DR0, DR1, DR2, DR3 breakpoint address